 Postscript: Montgomery County voters are upset that while ticket cameras are sprouting everywhere and services being cut, the county executive spent $65,000 building a private bathroom for his office.
 What struck me was a line buried in the story: “his security detail did not want him using the public restroom because walking to and from the facility could expose him to harm.”
 It’s dangerous to go to the bathroom at county headquarters?
 “His security detail” is the key absurdity.
 This is another example of even a low-echelon politician insisting on tax-funded bodyguards not for any valid purpose, but in order to make himself feel important.
 You do not need to be surrounded by bodyguards to attend a school board meeting.
 County executives are not the targets of international terrorists.
 Yet increasingly, average people are taxed so minor government functionaries can travel with bodyguards whose duty is to stroke the official’s ego.

 I agree with much of Easterbrook’s logic here and I don’t think there is any question that politicians can and will look to traffic speed cameras as a vehicle to garner more revenue.
-The problem, I think, is no evidence provided that a 44% administrative cost is inordinate.
+The problem is no evidence provided that a 44% administrative cost is inordinate.
 It might be.
 But I have no clue.
 Are other jurisdictions around the country paying substantially less?
 Maybe this is a part of the cost of business to use this mechanism to prevent car accidents due to excessive speed.

-Easterbrook’s postscript about the security detail for the Montgomery County Chief Executive would be great comedy if it were not so awful.
+Easterbrook’s postscript about the security detail for the Montgomery County Chief Executive would be a great comedy if it were not so awful.
 Exactly how many county executive security breaches have there been in the last 20 years?
 Easterbrook has been sounding the alarm on this for years.

 Why is no one paying attention?
-I think it is because small-town newspapers do not ask the hard questions and old big town media does not have the resources to flush these issues out, particularly in today’s economic climate for the print media.
+I think it is because small-town newspapers do not ask the hard questions and old big town media does not have the resources to flush these issues out, particularly in today’s economic climate for print media.
 I think the Internet and local blogs will eventually change the tolerance of local government excesses, like these ridiculous security details and other unnecessary perks.
 My only fear: these otherwise insane perks are a part of the thinking that leads good leaders to take the otherwise insane pay cut that comes for many with government service.